Calvin Klein: Homes

 For many years, Klein owned a home in Fire Island Pines, New York on Fire Island.
-He hosted friends such as artist Andy Warhol, Studio 54 owner Steve Rubell, Fashion designer Chester Weinberg, and media mogul David Geffen.
-Although he sold the property in 1995, it is still known as "The Calvin Klein House."
+He hosted friends, such as artist Andy Warhol, Studio 54 owner Steve Rubell, fashion designer Chester Weinberg, and media mogul David Geffen.
+Although he sold the property in 1995, it is still known as "The Calvin Klein House".

-In 2003, Klein bought an ocean-front estate in Southampton, New York, on Long Island and demolished it to build a $75 million glass-and-concrete mansion.
+In 2003, Klein bought an ocean-front estate in Southampton, New York on Long Island and demolished it to build a $75 million glass-and-concrete mansion.
 In 2015, he put his Miami Beach, Florida mansion on the market for $16 million.
 The Florida home sold for $12,850,000 in February 2017.
-In June 2015, Klein bought a mansion in Los Angeles, California, for $25 million.
+In June 2015, Klein bought a mansion in Los Angeles, California for $25 million.

 Awards and honors

-In 1974, Klein also became the first designer to receive outstanding design in men's and women's wear from the Council of Fashion Designers of America (CFDA) award show.
 In 1983, he was placed on the International Best Dressed List.
-Also in 1981, 1983, and 1993, he received an award from the CFDA.
+Also, in 1981, 1983, and 1993, he received an award from the CFDA.

-In 1991, he received the American Academy of Achievement's Golden Plate Award.

-Klein received an honorary doctorate from the Fashion Institute of Technology in 2003.
+Klein received an honorary doctorate from the Fashion Institute of Technology, in 2003.

-In pop culture
+In popular culture

 Klein made a cameo appearance in season 3, episode 15 ("The Bubble") of the television series 30 Rock.
-A fictionalized version of him also appears in season 4, episode 12 ("The Pick") of the television series Seinfeld.

-The name Calvin Klein was used by Marty McFly in the 1985 film Back to the Future, after a woman in the 1950s sees the name on his underwear.
+Alessandro Nivola portrayed Klein in the 2026 television series Love Story.